scalabli/quo/docs/prompt.rst

         ``CompleteStyle.MULTI_COLUMN`` or ``CompleteStyle.READLINE_LIKE``.
     * ``mouse_support`` - `bool` or :class:`~quo.filters.Filter`
         to enable mouse support.
-    * ``placeholder`` - Text to be displayed when no input has been given yet.
-Unlike the `default` parameter, this won't be returned as part of the output ever.
-This can be formatted text or a callable that returns formatted text.

     * ``refresh_interval`` - (number; in seconds) When given, refresh the UI every so many seconds.
     * ``input`` - `Input` object.
 (Note that the preferred way to change the